rlipovski/showcar-tracking/README.md

 Tracking library for ShowCar-based pages.

+## How to contribute

+- To check you changes run `npm run build`
+- To run test `npm run test`
+- To run localy testing page `serve docs` and open `http://localhost:3000`

 ## Track actions that cause page loads

 If you need to track a click on an element that will cause the browser to load another page, you should use